isomerpages/moe-eliasparkpri/_departments/English.md

 <figure><img src="/images/eng1.png" style="width:65%"><figcaption> Interviewing our special speakers over Zoom</figcaption></figure>

 Leveraging the STELLAR texts, every unit involves the students reading for enjoyment and understanding, sharing their views and ideas in relation to what they have read (speaking), listening to the views shared by others and writing to express their thoughts and creativity.
-The Reading – Writing Connection is emphasised as Eliasians draw on what they read, both the ideas from stories as well as the language used to communicate those ideas, to produce texts of their own.
+The Reading – Writing&nbsp;Connection is emphasised as Eliasians draw on what they read, both the ideas from stories as well as the language used to communicate those ideas, to produce texts of their own.

 <figure><img src="/images/eng2.png" style="width:65%"><figcaption> Learning to write about our experiences in class and outdoors!</figcaption></figure>